 The Brackets code editor and GUI design tools are all optional tools.
 You are NOT required to use them to build an Intel XDK hybrid HTML5 mobile web app.
 You are welcome to use your favorite code editor and/or favorite user interface layout tools.
 You can also implement your app's UI layout manually.
 The Live Layout Editing feature does require the use of the Brackets editor, but no other features of the Intel XDK are directly dependent on these tools.
 Thus, if you have an existing web app that you are translating into a hybrid mobile web app, you can simply import that layout and code into a project and continue to work directly on the source, you do not need to "shoehorn" an existing app into App Designer.

 A Note about App Designer and App Starter

-If you created your app using either App Designer or App Starter (using the “(+) New Project” button in the Projects tab), you can use these GUI layout editors with the Develop tab's Design view.
+If you created your project to use App Designer, you can use its GUI layout editor with the Develop tab's Design view.